brianbest/simple-chat-interface/README.md

 ##Development

 In order to meet the requirements of the assignment the first draft of this project will be written in pure JS.
 As a stretch goal for this project I want to learn how to use [CoffeeScript](http://coffeescript.org/) to accomplish the same result.

+So as it turns out I've been doing JS Event listeners wrong this whole time.

+This line of code only returns the value of chatActive();
+    document.getElementById('chat_area').addEventListener("click", chatActive(),false);
+This line of code will actually run the function
+    document.getElementById('chat_area').addEventListener("click", function(){chatClicked();}, false);

+####Its working!!!

+So I have the logic of adding user generated text to the screen working.
+Now I need to fix some funky things ie: when you hit enter the line return doesn't go away. but yeah this is working now.